0xE111/cat-400/docs/tutorials/05 - systems/readme.md

 Systems have `run` proc which is usually quite straightforward - it updates the system and processes all pending messages.

-> Of course you're not restricted to use the logic above, change it if you need different behavior.
+> Of course you're not restricted to use this logic, change it if you need different behavior.

 ```nim
 import c4/loop